Redflex speed camera monitors traffic along State Highway 60 in Mesa, Arizona

 - They're a tax on hard-working Arizonans

-Whom to identify with?
 Sixty-three percent weighed in on the side of reduced speeding, fewer deaths and collisions and safer highways—with no new taxes.
-Which would you choose?
+Big surprise.